Are you lucky enough to have tickets to a concert at the Capitol Theatre in Port Chester?

 The theater gained renewed notoriety for its plays and musicals.

 From Music to Weddings

-By the early 1990s, the theater started to feature live music again, hosting artists such as:
+By the early 1990s, the Capitol Theatre started to feature live music again, hosting artists such as:

 But with the economy in a state of chaos, the theater couldn’t maintain its financial footing.